-WHAT NEEDS TO BE SUBMITTED TO BEGIN THE FORMAL REVIEW PROCESS?
+WHAT NEEDS TO BE SUBMITTED TO BEGIN THE PRO REVIEW PROCESS?

-- A completed Application for Site Plan and Land Use Approval (found in Attachment A and at www.cityofnovi.org) - Four copies of the engineering survey and legal description of the property to be rezoned - A Traffic Impact Study, if required (This item will be discussed at the Pre-application meeting.
-Refer to Chapter 5 for additional information on Traffic Impact Studies.) - A Community Impact Statement, if required (This item will be discussed at the Pre-application meeting.
-Refer to Chapter 5 for additional information on Community Impact Statements.) - A written statement describing potential development under the proposed zoning and current zoning - A written statement describing the proposed public benefit(s) - A written description of conditions proposed for inclusion in the PRO Agreement (i.e., Zoning Ordinance deviations, limitation on total units, etc.) - A sign location plot plan in accordance with the rezoning sign requirements described in Section 1 of this chapter - Ten sets of conceptual plans - A check payable to the City of Novi for review fees (Fees are site specific and will be calculated at the time of submittal.
-An invoice will be sent tot eh applicant by City staff.)
+- A completed Application for Site Plan and Land Use Approval (found in Attachment A and at cityofnovi.org) - A Rezoning Traffic Impact Study, if required (This item will be discussed at the Pre-Application meeting.
+Refer to Chapter 5 for additional information on Traffic Impact Studies.) - A Community Impact Statement, if required (This item will be discussed at the Pre-Application meeting.
+Refer to Chapter 5 for additional information on Community Impact Statements.) - A written statement describing potential development under the current zoning district compared to the proposed development.